michaeludoh/alx-system_engineering-devops/0x01-shell_permissions/README.md

-prints username of current user
+prints all groups the current user is part of